MontrealAI/AGIJobsv1/README.md

   `--modules.identity` or `--thresholds.feeBps`), and validates all numerical constraints before submitting transactions.
 - Override the default configuration profile with `-- --params /path/to/params.json` when staging alternate environments, or use `-- --variant sepolia` to label the summary with the intended target network.

+### JobRegistry configuration console

+- Call `npm run config:console -- --network <network> status` for a concise snapshot of module wiring, lifecycle timings, and threshold values along with the configuration completeness flags.
+- Switch to `set` to align on-chain values with repository defaults or explicit overrides using the same flags accepted by `configure:registry`; dry runs print the planned diffs and `-- --execute` broadcasts `setModules`, `setTimings`, and `setThresholds` transactions sequentially.
+- Use the `update` action with a single `--modules.<key>`, `--timings.<key>`, or `--thresholds.<key>` flag to invoke the granular update functions.
+The console validates invariants, emits a Safe-ready transaction payload during dry runs, and refuses zero-address or misordered quorum updates before touching the chain.

 ### JobRegistry owner console